wjcarpenter/gvoice-sms-takeout-xml/test_data/TEST_DATA.md

 but the contact names and numbers have been faked for privacy.
 Likewise, the attachment files have been munged, which also makes them a lot smaller and easier to inspect in the output files.
+All images and sound files have had the same replacement, so don't let that bother you.
+The important thing for the test data is that the attachments show up where expected;
+their contents is unimportant.

 ## Archive browser
 The file <archive_browser.html> is a stripped down copy of an actual file from Google Takeout